 Ability of the 3GPP security assurance methodology to provide measurable results – measurable results of the certification process is considered to be one of the important properties which has to be considered when evaluating a particular 3GPP security assurance methodology

-Capability of the 3GPP security assurance methodology to allow specifying a set of tests to be performed on the target nodes – this possibility is fundamental to verify if security requirements are correctly implemented on the target nodes.
+Ability of the 3GPP security assurance methodology to allow specifying a set of tests to be performed on the target nodes – this possibility is fundamental to verify if security requirements are correctly implemented on the target nodes.

 Ability of the certification methodology to support different security assurance levels.

+Capability of the 3GPP security assurance methodology to support metrics for measuring and comparing improvement in product security from release to release.

+Ability of the 3GPP security assurance methodology to continuously monitor and evaluate security during the operational phase of the lifecycle.

 Editor’s note: Elaboration on what security assurance level means is FFS.
 The levels need to capture both assurance levels and security levels independently.

+Agility - Ability of the 3GPP security assurance methodology to adapt quickly to new development of attack vectors, tools and techniques.